plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 > “The Pure Land is already inherent in the true mind.
 Amitabha Buddha appears from our true nature, illuminating the three times (past, present, and future) in the ten directions; yet, it does not leave the present moment…”

+{% image "article2024/Br Hai Thuong/ENG/DSC_8009_e.jpg" %}

 I was happy to see how much Tam Nguyen had grown.
 He had become calmer, knowing how to come back to himself, and was an avid reader.
 As he grew up in a countryside temple that only practiced invoking the name of Amitabha Buddha, I was worried that he would have a difficult time adjusting to the Plum Village environment when I first introduced him to it.
 But now I could see that he was able to harmonize these two streams.

 ## Friday

 I left my room early to go to sitting meditation so that I could enjoy each step on the path to the echo of the Great Temple Bell still reverberating, accompanied by the chanting.
 Upon arriving at the meditation hall, I saw somebody already there practicing Touching the Earth.
 Today many elder brothers have gone out of the monastery, so I felt a little uncomfortable having to sit nearer to the altar during chantings.
 Being used to living in both a large and a small sangha, I treasured the atmosphere of a powerful chanting each morning calling forth the bright morning light.
 Each chanting session usually consisted of a chant and a sutra reading.
 At Plum Village, we are not required to memorize the sutras or precepts, however, they seep into our hearts through the repeated practice of sutra reading and chanting throughout the year.
 Phrases like “We vow to touch the Pure Land with every step, we promise at every contact, to be in touch with the ultimate dimension” may not require much time mulling over the books to understand partly because they are written in everyday language.
-If we use the Sino-Vietnamese version, then it would be no different from learning a foreign language because the pronunciation sounds familiar but the meaning is completely different...
+If we use the Sino-Vietnamese version, then it would be no different from learning a foreign language because the pronunciation sounds familiar but the meaning is completely different…

 This morning, there was only me in my room because all the novices had gone to their language classes.
 I turned a few pages of a previous edition of the Plum Village newsletter on Brother Tam Nguyen’s study desk to look at the photos.
 I was drawn by a commentary from Thay on a poem by Bàng Bá Lân.
 It was just the exact thing I had been looking for:

 > “Who doesn’t need a dream?!
-According to the practice of Plum Village, we need to find a way to realize our dream today...
-I myself, I think I can reach my hand out to touch my dream at any moment in my daily life.”
+According to the practice of Plum Village, we need to find a way to realize our dream today… I myself, I think I can reach my hand out to touch my dream at any moment in my daily life.”

 This paragraph reminded me of a time in Germany, when a laywoman asked Thay, now that he was advanced in age if he had any dream that was unfulfilled.
 Thay answered,